Women’s Aid (ABCL&N) was established in Ballymena in 1998. Click here to read more about our history.

 Accommodation Support Services

 Ruth House, Ballymena opened in November 2014.
 It provides a total of six, one and two bedroom apartments where vulnerable women and children affected by domestic abuse can be accommodated in their own self contained family living environment.
-This accommodation will be used for mothers with sons ages 16+, women with a disability, women not suited to communal living and older women.

 Virginia House is emergency accommodation which is available to women and children experiencing violence in their own homes or in the community.

 Each woman and her children are offered their own bedroom and communal kitchen, bathroom, laundry and recreation facilities.

 Regular house meetings ensure that the women can contribute to the service provided and can raise any concerns or share information.